 Scattered Showers Possible This Afternoon

-Showers will be more numerous Tuesday especially across the north as an area of low pressure in the upper levels of the atmosphere moves in.
-The combination of more clouds and more showers will make for a cooler day with highs in the 50s.
-On Wednesday, the upper-level low will move to our east.
-Lingering instability will keep the chance for a few scattered showers across the area Wednesday.
-Otherwise expect variably cloudy skies with highs in the 50s.
-High pressure will build into the region later in the week and bring us some sunshine and warmer temperatures for Thursday and Friday.
-Expect partly to mostly sunny skies and highs in the 60s to near 70° both days.
+Thursday looks much better with partly to mostly sunny skies expected and highs reaching the 60s to near 70°.
+A cold front approaching from the north will give us a chance for some scattered showers and possibly a thunderstorm from mid-afternoon through the evening hours.
+High pressure will build into the region for Friday giving us a nice end to the week with sunshine and highs in the mid-60s to low 70s.
+Shower chances will return to the forecast as we head into the weekend with showers and a few thunderstorms possible both weekend days, mainly during the afternoon hours.
+Temperatures will remain mild this weekend with highs in the 60s to near 70° both days.

-Rest of Today: Partly to mostly cloudy.
-Scattered showers possible.
-Highs between 57°-66°.
+Rest of Today: Variably cloudy.
+Scattered showers and possibly a thunderstorm this afternoon.
+Highs between 54°-62°.
+Northwest wind 5-15 MPH with gusts to around 30 MPH possible.

+Tonight: Clearing skies.
+Lows between 36°-43°.
+Patchy frost.
 Light and variable wind.

-Tonight: Mostly cloudy with scattered showers possible.
-Lows in the 40s.
-Light and variable wind.

-Tuesday: Mostly cloudy.
-Showers likely, most numerous north.
-Highs in the 50s.
-Light and variable wind.

 Thursday: Partly to mostly sunny.
+A few afternoon showers possible and maybe a thunderstorm.
 Highs in the 60s to near 70°.
+Northwest wind 5-15 MPH.

 Copyright 2021 WABI.
 All rights reserved.